 Fertilize plants in the ground in early spring with a balanced fertilizer.
 Potted plants may be fertilized monthly with a half dilution of liquid plant food.

 Trim what you need, taking the stems back to the core of the plant.
-If your plant is skinny and spindly, try moving it to a higher lit area.
+If your plant is skinny and spindly, try moving it to a brighter area.
 Cut off any blooms as they occur, as this will cause the plant to seed and leaf production to diminish.